nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 # 9 Deployment options
 ## 9.1 General
-X-Road Security Server sidecar has multiple deployment options.
+X-Road Security Server Sidecar has multiple deployment options.
 The simplest choice is to have a single Security Server with a local database.
 This is usually fine for the majority of the cases.
 Nevertheless, there are other Security Server images available that can be used for tailoring the deployment to specific needs.
 These different images could be combined.
-Any of these Security Server sidecar images can be used either as a consumer or provider role.
+Any of these Security Server Sidecar images can be used either as a consumer or provider role.

 ## 9.2 Container local database
-The simplest deployment option is to use a single Security Server sidecar container with the local database running inside the container.
+The simplest deployment option is to use a single Security Server Sidecar container with the local database running inside the container.
 For development and testing purposes there is rarely the need for anything else.
-However, for running the Security Server sidecar on a production environment, the requirements may be stricter.
+However, for running the Security Server Sidecar on a production environment, the requirements may be stricter.

 ![Security Server with local database](img/ig-ss_local_db.svg)